Advancing Equitable Outcomes

 City Participation and Support

-Launched in 2023, the cohort includes the following five communities:
+Launched in 2023, the most recent cohort included the following five communities:

-The 2023 Mayors’ Institute focuses on how infrastructure, land use planning, zoning and the built environment are critical to advancing health equity.
+The 2023 Mayors’ Institute focused on how infrastructure, land use planning, zoning and the built environment are critical to advancing health equity.

-For more information about the focus of the upcoming Mayors’ Institute, please download: Advancing Community Revitalization to Improve Health and Equity.
+For more information about the Mayors’ Institute, please download: Advancing Community Revitalization to Improve Health and Equity.
 This brief provides an overview of city initiatives and best practices that support and foster equitable community revitalization and address the inequities that shape health disparities.
+To learn more about the work of the 2023 cities, read Lessons from the Cities of Opportunity Mayors Institute on Community Revitalization.

 The Cities of Opportunity Mayors’ Institute series began in 2016.
 In 2021, the Mayors’ Institute explored the connection between Economic Opportunity and Health.
 Learn more here.